Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 If it's too much for your computer, try running with the Faithful preset without any addons loaded.
 You can also try GZDoom's GLES renderer, but some visual effects will not work as intended.

-## What GZDoom sector light mode should I use?

-The mod defaults to Standard, and this mod is designed to work for it.
-Any other sector light modes will look darker than intended.
+### Can I play this with Voxel Doom?

+[Voxel Doom II](https://www.moddb.com/mods/voxel-doom-ii) is compatible with PSX DOOM, but you must make a small edit to its file.
+You must open cheello_voxels_v2_1.pk3 (make a backup copy first), and rename the directory *filter/doom.id* to *filter/doom.ce*.
+Inside CE, you must disable Smooth Monsters for it to work properly.
+A caveat is that monsters will revert back to their Doom II timings and behavior instead of how they are in Psx Doom.

+### Can I play this with \<x\> mod?

+Since the mod runs on the latest GZDoom (4.10+), that means that it is compatible with other mods.
+It's been tested with Corruption Cards, Project Brutality, QC:DE, Death Foretold, Embers of Armageddon, Guncaster, Trailblazer, GMOTA, Russian Overkill, Complex Doom, Legendoom Lite, Pandemonia, and many others.
+NOTE: Support is more limited in Doom 64 because most mods assume Doom 2 textures and Doom 2's actor heights.

+### Can I play this in Delta Touch or GZDoom VR?

+Yes, as long as their upstream GZDoom version is compatible with this mod (4.10+).
+Though I haven't tested them personally, many others have reported playing in mobile or VR without problems.

 ### Is this multiplayer compatible?

 Yes, but using GZDoom's peer-to-peer support ([Wiki](https://zdoom.org/wiki/Command_line_parameters#Multiplayer_options)).
-All maps support coop, but the DOOM 64 levels have some progression bugs with more than one player.
+All maps support coop, but the DOOM 64 levels have some progression issues with more than one player due to how the maps were designed.

 ### What third-party tools were used to create the assets?

 I used Substance Alchemist for the PBR textures and ESRGAN (multiple models) for the upscales.
 To create the smooth DOOM 64 animations, I used DAIN.

+### What happened to the Upscaled Textures and Arranged Soundtrack addons?

+I removed them from the Full download because I wasn't satisfied with how they were.
+You can still download them separately from the Addons tab.

-### Why are the SIGIL levels the same as in PC DOOM?
+### Why were the SIGIL levels removed?

-I did not have time to alter the SIGIL maps to approximate them to how they would look in the PSX.
-In their current form, they only have colored lighting, reverbs and one or two changed monsters.
+They were just placeholders and not true efforts to make them in the same style as the other PSX maps.
+I hope to include them again after GEC Master Edition leaves beta, since that mod includes proper conversions.

 ### How did you port the DOOM 64 levels?

 I built my own toolchain.
 First, a tool that parses the original map data and convert it to UDMF compatible with DZDoom.
-I then converted or copied as much as I could from DZDoom to ZScript, ACS and custom shaders in this mod.
+I then brought as much as I could from DZDoom into ZScript, ACS and custom shaders in this mod.
 Finally I wrote some additional ZScript scripts that post-process the maps and "understand" some of the custom UDMF properties my tools use.

 Since not everything is possible in GZDoom, the biggest challenges were:

 - Creating custom textures for all the flipped textures and switch overlays.
 I ended up making a script for it.
+Canvas textures were not an option because you can't apply materials to them.
 - Approximate the line/sector special behavior and speed.
-- Supporting additive flashes without editing the maps.
-The current implementation is very hacky and not very faithful.
 - Converting the fake 3D floor effect.
 GZDoom provides some ways to make it work, but they don't work in all cases, forcing me to replace them with 3D floors.
 - Making everything fit using DOOM 64: Retribution as a base.
 It clearly wasn't intended for this and many approaches that could have worked more naturally if the original maps were used.
 Many additional workarounds had to be taken, for example, to support the 3D floors it uses.

-### How did you add gradient lighting to DOOM 64: Retribution?

-The goal was to add it without touching the maps included in the WAD.

-My first attempt was parsing the original map data using ZScript and applying the gradient data sector by sector.
-This worked terribly, because Retribution has changed many sector and line indexes so they no longer match with the original maps.
-It also added many additional ones.

-To make it work, I had to develop an external tool that would heuristically match the original map data with Retribution's map data, and produce lumps that have matching indices with Retribution's maps, which are then processed by the ZScript described in the last paragraph.
-Those are the ones that are bundled in the mod.
+In the end I think it was worth it, because most people enjoy the small quality of life changes from Retribution.

 ### How can I access the DOOM 64 "Fun" maps?

-You need to beat the secret level Hectic to unlock the Bonus Fun Maps episode.
+You need to beat the secret level Hectic to unlock the Bonus Maps episode.

 ### What is the meaning of CE in the title?